pmilet/playback/README.md

  ```

 Test it:
-1. Navigate to your swagger UI and select and api method to execute
+1. Navigate to swagger UI
-2. Choose X-Playback-Mode = Record and try-out
+2. Set the X-Playback-Mode request header to Record and try-out
 3. Copy the X-Playback-Id value
-4. Choose X-Playback-Mode = Playback and try-out
+4. Set the X-Playback-Mode to Playback and try-out.
-5. you should receive the same result has in step 2.
+5. You should receive the same result has in step 2.

 ## Use case 2 : has a developer i want to fake my api responses in order to design my api contract quickly.